 Now many nurses are practicing independently.
 They offer medical assistance without the help of a physician.
 The practice guidelines vary a little depending on the state.

-In the current condition, twenty-one states have given approval on the full practice of the nurse practitioners.
-They can work independently and attend patients whenever they want to.
+In the current condition, twenty-one states have given approval on the full practice of nurse practitioners.
+They can work independently and attend to patients whenever they want to.

 They can work in different settings.